My mother often served this recipe for Sunday dinner. The drippings make a delicious gravy. (Leftovers would be wonderful in the recipe below.)

 - Sprinkle roast with garlic salt and pepper.
 Place roast fat side up in a shallow roasting pan.
 In a skillet, saute onion in butter until tender; stir in the remaining ingredients.
 Stir until heated.
 Pour over roast.

-- Bake, uncovered, at 350° for 1 hour or until a meat thermometer reads 160°.
+- Bake, uncovered, at 350° for 1 hour or until a thermometer reads 160°.
 Remove roast to a serving platter and keep warm.
 Let stand for 10 minutes.

 - Pour drippings and loosened brown bits into a bowl.
 Skim fat.
 In a small saucepan, combine flour and water until smooth.
 Gradually stir in drippings.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Slice roast and serve with gravy.
 Yield: 6 servings.